pokt-network/poktroll/docusaurus/docs/operate/quickstart/full_node_cheatsheet.md

 ## Full Node Cheat Sheet Using Systemd & Cosmovisor <!-- omit in toc -->

-This cheat sheet provides quick copy-pasta like instructions for installing and running a Full Node using an automated scripts.
+This cheat sheet provides quick copy-pasta like instructions for installing and running a Full Node using an automated script.

 :::tip